emmaA89/SVM-VSK/README.md

 Last modified: 14/05/20.

-The scripts provide examples for using SVM-VSK as feature augmentation and as an alternative to feature extraction schemes (as explained in the related publication).
+The scripts provide examples for using SVM-VSK as feature augmentation algorithms and as an alternative to feature extraction schemes (as explained in the related publication).